-After meandering through these lanes, walk along Rindermarkt to Neumarkt, one of the town's finest junctions which dates back to 1145 and still has some original buildings, especially the famous Grimmenturm, a 12th-century gothic tower of the with a popular restaurant in front, the stores in this district to see what treasures are hiding behind their small windows.
+After meandering through these lanes, walk along Rindermarkt to Neumarkt, one of the town's finest junctions which dates back to 1145 and still has some original buildings, especially the famous Grimmenturm, a 12th-century gothic tower of the with a popular restaurant in front, Kantorei.
+Duck inside Number 4, the city archives of Zum Rech just across from the fountain, to view a free display of Zurich's history including a scale model of the Old Town's evolution, clearly illustrating how Niederdorfstrasse was the first street of early Zurich.

+You'll want to drop into many of the stores in this district to see what treasures are hiding behind their small windows.
 One food shop you would enjoy is Schwartz, selling dried fruits, nuts, fresh-roasted coffee beans, chocolate and many gourmet treats, with a casual café on the corner.
 A hidden gem is the Café Schober, set back from the road behind bushes, but worth finding for its pastries, tea service, dark Teuscher chocolates and festive 19th century interior.